Understanding Biological Water Pollution: An Ecological Concern

 Frequently asked questions

-Biological pollutants are microorganisms that are harmful to humans and other forms of life.
+Biological water pollutants are microorganisms such as bacteria, viruses, protozoa, and helminths that are harmful to humans and other life forms.

-Biological pollutants may get into water with dust from the air as rain falls, and when water passes through soil which is polluted with human and animal wastes.
-The contamination of water supplies with raw sewage is the most common route for biological pollutants to enter water.
+Biological pollutants can enter water bodies through dust from the air as rain falls, and when water passes through soil that is polluted with human and animal wastes.
+The most common route for biological pollutants to enter water is through the contamination of water supplies with raw sewage.

 Written by